alimanfoo/alimanfoo.github.io/_posts/2017-01-25-vgsc-gene-models.md

 In 2007, [Emyr Davies et al.](https://www.ncbi.nlm.nih.gov/pubmed/17433068) published a complete cDNA sequence for the *An. gambiae* *vgsc* gene.
 They inferred 35 exons and found evidence for alternate splicing involving at least five optional exons and two sets of mutually exclusive exons.

-The official source for *An. gambiae* gene annotations is [VectorBase](@@TODO).
-The AgamP4.4 gene annotations include three transcripts for *vgsc*.
+The canonical source for *An. gambiae* gene annotations is [VectorBase](https://www.vectorbase.org/).
+The [AgamP4.4 gene annotations](https://www.vectorbase.org/organisms/anopheles-gambiae/pest/agamp44) include [three transcripts for *vgsc*](https://www.vectorbase.org/Anopheles_gambiae/Gene/Summary?db=core;g=AGAP004707;r=2L:2331993-2451994).
 However, these transcripts were derived from a different source and do not represent the larger set of exons and splice variants reported by Davies et al.

-In our analyses for the [Ag1000G project](@@TODO) we've been using the VectorBase gene model, and I was concerned we could be missing important functional variation.
-So I went back to the Davies et al. paper and constructed a [GFF file](@@TODO) with a set of 10 putative transcripts based on the cDNAs they observed.
+In our analyses of *vgsc* for the [Ag1000G project](http://www.malariagen.net/ag1000g) we've been using the AgamP4.4 gene model.
+I was concerned we could be missing important functional variation, so I went back to the Davies et al. paper and constructed a [GFF file](/assets/davies_vgsc_model_20170125.gff3) with a set of 10 putative transcripts based on the cDNAs they observed.

-The first part of this article compares the exons and splice variants observed by Davies et al. with the transcripts in the VectorBase gene annotations.
+The first part of this article compares the exons and splice variants observed by Davies et al. with the transcripts in the AgamP4.4 gene annotations.
 At the end of the article I'll explain the steps I went through to build a GFF from the information given in the Davies et al. paper.

+If there are any mistakes in what's below, or there are other sources of information on *vgsc* splice variation in *An. gambiae* that we should also be considering, I'd be very grateful if you could [send me an email](mailto:alimanfoo@googlemail.com) or drop a comment in at the bottom of the article.

 This article was generated from a [Jupyter notebook](@@TODO).
 It includes some Python code used to load data and generate plots.
 If you're only interested in the biology you can safely skip over the code.

 ## Setup

-Use [scikit-allel](@@TODO) and [pandas](@@TODO) to load the AgamP4.4 gene annotations which I've [downloaded from VectorBase](@@TODO).
+Use [scikit-allel](http://scikit-allel.readthedocs.io/en/latest/) and [pandas](http://pandas.pydata.org/pandas-docs/stable/) to load the AgamP4.4 gene annotations which I've [downloaded from VectorBase](https://www.vectorbase.org/download/anopheles-gambiae-pestbasefeaturesagamp44gff3gz).

 {% highlight python %}